cerber-os/MegaLeaf/lib/README.md

 cd output
 cmake ..
 cmake --build -j8 .
-cmake --install -j8 .
+cmake --install .
 ```

-After executing this commands, you should end up with `libMLFProtoLib.so` file.
+After executing these commands, you should end up with `libMLFProtoLib.so` shared library file.

 # Examples
 Simple Python application enabling rainbow effect on LED panel and setting brightness to 50%